 - Stovetop: deep fry in a wok or saute in a frying pan

-Although you can get decent results with the Instant Pot, the frying pan is the better option if you want crisp onions.
+Although you can get decent results with the Instant Pot, the frying pan is better if you want crisp onions.
 Either way, they take time.
-With the Instant Pot, I find that if I plan ahead, I can actually make Instant Pot lamb biryani even on a weeknight.
-The key is to make the marinade and fry the onions ahead of time and store in the fridge.

 If you find the onions sticking to the bottom of the pot, deglaze ever often with a tablespoon or two of water.
 I keep a cup of water to the side that I use occasionally during the frying process.

+Garam masala can be purchased at an Indian grocery store.
 If possible, use a homemade garam masala, preferably ground fresh.
-If you don’t have your own garam masala, here’s a quick way:
+If you don’t have your own garam masala recipe, try my homemade garam masala recipe.

 Grind in a coffee grinder or mix powders together and store in a cool dry place.
 The aroma is heavenly!!